MelvinDY/ignite/README.md

 - Node.js (v20 or higher)
 - npm or yarn
-- Supabase account and project
+- Access to the shared Supabase Dev project (credentials from team)

 ### Setup